Aminata190/Coflow-Scheduling/Online_Coflow_Scheduling/README.md

 ## 4. Notes

 - Make sure the `BIN` directory is writable.
-- To clean intermediate and log files, use the `clean` target from the provided Makefile (if defined there).
+- To clean intermediate and log files, use the `clean` target from the provided Makefile.